 – Import / Export: Are you running imports and exports of large flat files, jamming data through Magento by the bucket load instead of using well-throttled API calls?
 This can easily bottleneck your website’s resources.
 If you’re moving data between your Magento software and an ERP or Accounting Suite, POS, OMS, WMS, PIM tool, Marketing Suite or CRM, Marketplace, or other software platforms, you should really consider the benefits of leveraging APIs to do the heavy lifting for you.
 This is especially true given the number of great companies that have already written connectors and help manage these data flows for you.

 I know what you’re thinking… this is a lot of stuff!
 Keep in mind that you may already have many of these solutions and best practices in place.
 The good news is that a great partner like JetRails can help you with the entire hosting layer, right up until the first line of Magento code.
 We also work with the best Magento agencies and development teams, SaaS solution providers, and others in the Magento community to bring our clients the results that they need.
 We’re all about reliability, scalability, security, proactivity, speed, and amazing support.
+Don’t leave yourself unprepared for your peak Magento traffic or for spikes in traffic to your Magento site.
 Whether you need a hosting consult, are interested in moving hosting to JetRails, or are looking for advice on Magento Agencies and SaaS solutions to combine with your Magento instance, we’re here to help!